Site icon Circuit Ideas for You

 Touch electricity and learn easy way!

-With one battery, one resistor, one ammeter and one voltmeter, we can measure electricity at home.
+This Simple School Project Multimeter Circuit show how current and voltage work in real life; with one battery, one resistor, one ammeter and one voltmeter, we can measure electricity at home.

-It is fun, simple and good for beginner to see how circuit really flow.
+Also, it is fun, simple and good for beginner to see how circuit really flow.

 Circuit Working: